 With advances in technology and innovation, notebooks are not as plain as they used to be.
 Today, we have books with brightly colored papers, spiral designs, and various cover types.
 These intricate designs come with different kinds of materials that can’t go in the same curbside bin.
 Some notebooks have metal rings, highly pigmented papers, cardboard covers, and so on.
 Some of them also have plastic covers on them.

 Spiral notebooks come with various materials.
-They might have a plastic cover, paper cover, or hardcover.
-The spirals also come in different materials, mainly in either metal or plastic.
+They might have a plastic cover, paper cover, or hard cover.
+The spirals also come in different materials, mainly metal or plastic.
 As a result, each component of the spiral notebook must be separated.
 However, many recycling centers will generally accept spiral notebooks.
 They just need a little extra effort to separate the components carefully.

-Apart from a spiral-bound notebook, a loose-leaf notebook and hardcover book are also recyclable.
+Apart from a spiral-bound notebook, a loose-leaf notebook and a hardcover book are also recyclable.
 The same process whereby the materials are separated also applies.
-One area of concern in notebook or paper recycling is highly pigmented papers.
+One area of concern in notebook or paper recycling is highly pigmented paper.
 If your book has black, dark-colored papers and even bright ones, you may need to throw them out.
 These pigments can contaminate other papers, thereby rendering other papers useless.
-As a general rule, avoid adding any highly pigmented paper in the recycling bin.
+As a general rule, avoid adding any highly pigmented paper to the recycling bin.

 Not all local recycling programs have advanced recycling systems to cater to every component of your book.
 However, the good news is that you can always recycle paper, except in some cases when it's dark-colored paper.
 It’s best to find out from your town or city’s guide to figure out the best way to dispose of this.